sssteveelam/ttnCutterBackend/README.md

 > [curl_cffi](https://github.com/yifeikong/curl_cffi) dependency.
 This project
 > ships with curl_cffi so setting `YT_DLP_IMPERSONATE` immediately enables the
 > more browser-like TLS fingerprint.

+### Overriding impersonation per request

+Front-end clients can override the impersonation setting for a single download by including `impersonate_client` in the POST body sent to `/api/download`.
+When the field is present (for example the UI defaults to `"chrome"`), the backend adds `--impersonate <value>` to the yt-dlp commands for that request even if the `YT_DLP_IMPERSONATE` environment variable is not configured.
+If neither the request body nor the environment variable specifies an impersonation target, the commands run without the flag just like before.